tobycollins/IPPE/README.md

 The first demo: IPPE_demo1, shows how to use IPPE to solve a perspective camera's pose with a plane and a single image using ransac-based feature matching.
 Two feature methods are supported, which are affine-sift (ASIFT) and SURF.
 Other can be easily added.
 This demo loops through a set of 5 images and computes the camera's pose relative to the plane for each image.

 The second demo: IPPE_demo2, shows an example of using IPPE to solve a camera's pose with a plane and simulated point correspondences.

+## Resolving the flip ambiguity
+So how to resolve the ambiguity?
+You can't do it using pnp, and indeed no pnp algorithm will be able to resolve it, because it is a property of the problem.
+More information is required to constrain the marker's pose.

+There are four main options:

+1. To use the effect of shading to determine the correct pose.
+Basically, the brightness of the marker is influenced by its orientation relative to the scene's illumination.
+It is possible to determine the correct pose using this information.
+This is nicely shown in the optical illusion posted above by @catree.
+However this can be difficult in practice because it requires determining the illumination of the scene.

+2. To use temporal filtering, as suggested by @catree.
+But in practice this is very hard to use, and it cannot solve the problem reliably.
+It might reduce random flipping between the two solutions, but we cannot guarantee that the smoothed trajectory of poses is correct.

+3. To use additional non-coplanar markers.
+If you have one or more additional markers that are not co-planar to the original marker, then you can resolve the ambiguity.
+This is because the pnp problem no longer involves a planar model, and we can compute pose uniquely.

+4. To use additional coplanar markers.
+If you have a set of markers that all lie on the same plane, then is it possible to resolve the ambiguity, but there is a condition.
+The set of markers must span a region of space that is 'sufficiently large'.
+You need this condition to prevent an ambiguity of the entire set of markers being flipped.
+There are two ways to solve this in practice.
+The first is to solve the pose of each marker independently and then find the correct pose using a consensus.
+The correct pose should be revealed as a tight cluster within the set of all poses (2 poses per marker).
+If you don't know the relative positions of the markers on the plane, you can do a consensus with the estimated normals of each marker (with two normals per marker).
+Alternatively if you know the relative positions of the markers on the plane, things are simpler.
+You can simply detect all the markers in the image, then solve a single pnp problem with 4n point correspondences, where n is the number of detected markers.